Wendelj0/program-con-classes/README.md

 # cse210-programming con classes
-This is the starter code for CSE 210.
+This is the code for CSE 210.

-This repository contains the starter code for many different projects.
+This repository contains the code for many different projects.
 They are arranged as follows:

 * `sandbox` - An empty project that you can use to play around with any concepts you like.
 * `csharp-prep` - Starter projects for each of the C# Prep assignments.